 - Gustave Eiffel used latticed wrought iron to construct the tower to demonstrate that the metal could be as strong as stone while being lighter.

-- Gustave Eiffel also created the internal frame for the Statue of Liberty.
+- Eiffel also created the internal frame for the Statue of Liberty.

 - The Eiffel Tower is 1,063 feet (324 meters) tall, including the antenna at the top.
 Without the antenna, it is 984 feet (300 m).

-- It was the tallest manmade structure until the Chrysler Building was built in New York in 1930.
+- It was the world's tallest structure until the Chrysler Building was built in New York in 1930.

 - The tower was built to sway slightly in the wind, but the sun affects the tower more.
 As the sun-facing side of the tower heats up, the top moves as much as 7 inches (18 centimeters) away from the sun.